Sunday, August 18, 2024

 Everyone is very welcoming to Bear as we wait to be served at the counter.
 Then Bear and I go outside on the patio where I give him water and a treat from my backpack.

-I’m sure their treats would be delicious, but Camber doesn’t serve dogs.
+I’m sure their dog treats would be delicious, but Camber doesn’t serve pets.
 Instead, Camber has amazing coffee.
 The ambiance is elegant yet comfortable.
 And they remember my drink.
 Last month the barista came outside and said “the order said an Americano with walking room and three shots, but I assumed it was a mistake and you wanted four.”

 Although I only visit Camber a couple of times a month, I’m always greeted by name.
 The last time I stopped by alone, the woman at the counter called me “Roger” and asked how “your dog” was doing.
 I’m sure all the baristas at Camber know Bear’s name.
 But they know I don’t need to hear it with my coffee.